T. M. Scanlon: Contractualism

-On the question of how ought we to value human, or rational, life, Scanlon argues that different valuable things require different ways of valuing.
+On the question of how we ought to value human, or rational, life, Scanlon argues that different valuable things require different ways of valuing.
 In contrast to teleological accounts of value, often to take something to be of value is not only to see reason to bring about a maximal amount of that thing.
 This is especially true of the value of human life.
 When we value human life, he writes, we do not see this as a reason to create as much human life as we can.
 Rather, we tend to see reason to respect other human beings, to protect them from death and other forms of harm and, in general, to want their lives to go well.
 More important for Scanlon, to value rational life is to recognize the features that distinguish rational life from other valuable things, specifically, rational creatures' ability to assess reasons and judgments and to govern their lives in accordance with these assessments.
 Scanlon asserts that the proper response to the recognition of these distinctive features is to treat rational creatures in terms of principles they could not reasonably reject.

 From this point, Scanlon's account of the value of rational life provides a focus around which his account of the reason-giving force of moral judgments dovetails neatly with a characterization of the method of reasoning we use to arrive at judgments of right and wrong—a method, moreover, that seems phenomenologically plausible.
 The reason-giving force of moral judgments is grounded in an ideal of mutual recognition that requires treating others in accordance with principles they could not reasonably reject.
 Because mutual recognition requires that these other people are also appropriately motivated, this entails Scanlon's formulation of wrongness: "An act is wrong if and only if any principle that permitted it would be one that could reasonably be rejected by people moved to find principles for the general regulation of behavior that others, similarly motivated, could not reasonably reject".
 An act is right, quite simply, if a principle permitting it could not reasonably be rejected in terms of this contractualist formulation.